smidazai/scan_functional/supplementary.md

 dist_proj <- as(dist(Matcoord), "matrix")
 ```

-We show the departments located around the city of Paris (74, 92, 91,
+We highlight the departments surrounding the city of Paris (74, 92, 91,
-93, 77, 90, 94, 76) that will be simulated differently from the rest of
+93, 77, 90, 94, 76), which will be simulated differently from the other
-the departments, such that they represent the cluster we would like to
+departments to represent the cluster we aim to detect.
-detect.

 ``` r
 cols = c("#D35C79", "#009593")